 Sheridan’s 1864 Shenandoah Valley Campaign

-Attached to the Middle Military Division, U.S. Army of the Shenandoah from August through November of 1864, it was at this time and place, under the leadership of legendary Union General Philip H. (“Little Phil”) Sheridan and Brigadier-General William H. Emory, that Major John Peter Shindel Gobin and the members of the 47th Pennsylvania would exhibit their greatest moments of individual and collective valor.
+Attached to the Middle Military Division, U.S. Army of the Shenandoah from August through November of 1864, it was at this time and place, under the leadership of legendary Union Major-General Philip H. (“Little Phil”) Sheridan and Brigadier-General William H. Emory, that Major John Peter Shindel Gobin and the members of the 47th Pennsylvania would exhibit their greatest moments of individual and collective valor.
 Of the experience, Sunbury Guardsman Samuel Pyers said it was “our hardest engagement.”

 On 1 September 1864, Second Lieutenant Daniel Oyster was promoted to the rank of Captain of the Sunbury Guards.
 Company C’s William Hendricks was promoted from Second to First Lieutenant, Sergeant Christian S. Beard was promoted to Second Lieutenant, Sergeant William Fry was promoted to the rank of First Sergeant, and Corporal John Bartlow was promoted to the rank of Sergeant.
 Private Timothy M. Snyder of Company C was also promoted to the rank of Corporal that same day.
 His oldest surviving son would later go on to co-found a local telephone company in Schuylkill County, Pennsylvania.